aiplayfun/casino/README.md

 Ensure SSL is enforced for the domain.

-Run the following command in the terminal under the public_html folder:
+## ✨Run the following command in the terminal under the public_html folder:

-composer install
+Composer install

     Generate SSL CRT, KEY, and BUNDLE.
 Copy the contents of your CRT/KEY/BUNDLE to files in the /casino/PTwebsocket/ssl/ folder.